yukaizou2015/UHS-MRIPhysics-journal-web-scrapping/README.md

 To come up with a system to review the contents pages of relevant journals periodically.
 There are many useful papers but our time are limited.
 However, one can have a quick look at those titles and find topics of interests.

-An idea would be to develop a web/pdf scrapping script using python can quickly grasp these info (can start with journal name, volume, issue, title) into a cleaned spreadsheet that's stored somewhere.
+An idea would be to develop a web/pdf scrapping script using python can quickly grasp these info to a cleaned spreadsheet that's stored somewhere.
 The papers then may be ranked as being more or less relevant.

+### Relevant Info
+ - Journal name
+ - Volume/Issue
+ - Category
+ - Title
+ - First Published Date
+ - DOI